camunda/camunda-bpm-examples/usertask/task-form-embedded/README.md

 </startEvent>
 ```

-The attribute can also be set through the properties panel using camunda modeler:
+The attribute can also be set through the properties panel using the camunda Modeler:

 ![Embedded Forms Screenshot Modeler][2]

-## Which form controls are used in this Quickstart?
+## Which form controls are used in this quickstart?

 This quickstart demonstrates the use of most of the supported form controls.
 See [start-form.html][3] for the complete example.